streamr-dev/core-frontend/app/README.md

 npm start
 ```

-Webpack is configured with hot reloading and will be served on http://localhost/platform once the backend docker instance is running.
+Webpack is configured with hot reloading and will be served on http://localhost/platform once the backend docker instance is running (see [Backend](#backend)).

 By default, user pages and docs are disabled from builds.
 To turn them on, add an `.env` file under the `app` folder to turn them on: